DanielTemesgen/meta.yaml-example/README.md

 So it can be somewhat frustrating having to copy these dependencies multiple times.

-## Problem 2: Cannot make the developer environment directly from a `meta.yaml`
+## Problem 2: You cannot make the developer environment directly from a `meta.yaml`
 The conda-build process will create the developer environment but it can be difficult to get it setup locally from this file.
 This may require your dev environment file to be declared in two different locations. <br>
-The `meta.yaml` and a `requirements.txt`, keeping those two files in sync is an unnecessary overhead..
+The `meta.yaml` and a `requirements.txt`, keeping those two files in sync is an unnecessary overhead.

-**There must be a better way**
+**There must be a better way.**

 ## Possible Solution